 Poor punctuality is not acceptable.
-Registration occurs at the start of each day.
-Therefore, if students are late for school, then they are late for learning.
+If students are late for school, then they are late for learning.
 Late arriving students also disrupt lessons, can cause embarrassment that can also encourage absence.

 Lateness:

 We expect all pupils/students to be in registration at that time the child will receive a late mark if they are not in by that time.
 At 9.30am the registers will be closed.